 Viberg Service Boot Price

-They rarely go on sale, but you can find used boots on eBay for less, and since these are so durable and they get such a great patina as they age, I can see buying them second hand.
+They rarely go on sale, but you can find used boots on eBay for less, and since these are so durable and they get such a great patina as they age, I can see buying them second-hand.

 Is the Viberg Service Boot Worth It?

 I’ve never worn boots like these before.
 There are plenty of expensive boots that are made of Chromexcel and have nice designs, but they still feel like $300 boots.
-(Remember, that’s cheap for a boot.)
+(Remember, that’s well priced for a boot.)
 Vibergs, on the other hand, scream assertiveness and durability.
 The heavyweight sole and the stitchdown welt let you know that these aren’t some ordinary boots.
 Where you go, they’ll lead you.

 The leather selection is top notch and though they’re pretty wide and informal, they’re still sharp enough to pull off in an environment that calls for khakis or formal jeans.